invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

 2. Check that your system has an up-to-date Python installed.
 To do this, open up a command-line window ("Terminal" on Linux and Macintosh, "Command" or "Powershell" on Windows) and type `python --version`.
 If Python is installed, it will print out the version number.
-If it is version `3.9.1` or higher, you meet requirements.
+If it is version `3.9.1` or `3.10.x`, you meet requirements.

+    !!! warning "At this time we do not recommend Python 3.11"

     !!! warning "If you see an older version, or get a command not found error"